Appointments only: 01546 462001

 Telephone First (call us anytime 8am to 4pm)

 On 29th May 2017 we introduced a new approach to GP appointments, intended to make it easier and quicker for you to speak with a clinician.
 There is no need to book an appointment in advance.
-Instead you call the practice, provide a few words about the problem and a GP or advanced nurse practitioner will call you back, usually within one to two hours.
+Instead you call the practice, provide a few words about the problem and a GP or advanced nurse practitioner will call you back, either morning or afternoon depending on when you make your appointment.

 We use the information you provide to the receptionist to help the clinicians decide both if the call needs to be prioritised and who calls you back.
 The receptionist is bound by a duty of confidentiality.
 You don't have to share the (brief) problem but it's extremely useful if you do.